Hodge theory of the Goldman bracket: Proof of Theorems and

 \subsection{Proof of Theorem~\ref{thm:free}}

 We prove the theorem by showing that each map in the diagram in the statement of Proposition~\ref{prop:dual_goldman} is a morphism of MHS.
 We use the notation of the proposition.

-That the map $\Hdual^0(\Lambda X) \to H^0(X;\Ldual_X)$ is a morphism follows from the first proof of Corollary~\ref{cor:lambda}.
-That the second and fourth maps are isomorphisms of MHS follows from Theorem~\ref{thm:PD}.
+The first map is a morphism of MHS by Corollary~\ref{cor:restriction}.
+Theorem~\ref{thm:PD} implies that the second and fourth maps are isomorphisms of MHS.
 The third map is a morphism of MHS because it is the direct limit of the duals to the cup products

 induced by the product pairing $\bL^{\otimes 2} \to \bL$, which is a morphism of variations of MHS.
 This leaves $\cs$.